fkamouacs/Playlister/README.md

 ## Postgresql server

-Use the createTables.sql file to setup postgresql tables.
+Use the createTableStatements.sql file to setup postgresql tables.

 create a .env.local file with the following variables